Will413028/obsidian-pronunciation-downloader/README.md

 ## Usage

-### Method 1: Using the Ribbon Icon

-1. Select a word in your note
-2. Click the sound icon in the left ribbon
-3. Choose the desired language
-4. The pronunciation will be downloaded and automatically embedded in your note

-### Method 2: Using the Command Palette

 1. Select a word in your note
 2. Open the Command Palette (Ctrl/Cmd + P)
 3. Search for "Download pronunciation for selected word"